richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Commercially available software, open-source code and bespoke software solutions are often combined together in creative new design workflows that enable design teams to realise the office’s innovative and sustainable architecture.[2-8]

+De Kestelier concludes that ‘the next step is to design buildings based on the user experience, to design buildings that feel great, that are amazing, and that just work.
+Because the tools are better, we can do what architects did before by intuition and experience, to determine what it is that you want to feel, design the surfaces around that, and give the user the experience they expect’.(1)[2-8]

 ## 参数化应用的主要方向

 ### 教学